Felix Jones (rugby union): Ireland

 An injury to Luke Fitzgerald gave Jones a call-up to the Ireland under-20 team which went on to achieve a Grand Slam in the 2007 Six Nations Under 20s Championship, with Jones scoring two tries in the opening fixture against Wales.
 In total, Jones earned 5 caps for the Ireland Under-20 team.

-Jones has represented Ireland A three times and was a member of the squad which won the Churchill Cup in 2009.
+Jones represented Ireland A three times and was a member of the squad which won the Churchill Cup in 2009.

 Jones was selected in Ireland's squad for the 2011 Rugby World Cup warm-ups in August.
 He earned his first cap as a substitute in the game against Scotland on 6 August 2011.
 His second cap came against France on 13 August 2011, again as a substitute.
 His first start for Ireland came against France on 20 August.
 However, an ankle ligament injury sustained in an awkward fall against France dashed Jones's hopes of playing at the 2011 Rugby World Cup in New Zealand, as the injury ruled him out for the duration of the tournament.

 Jones was named in the Ireland squad for the 2013 Ireland tour to North America on 19 May 2013.
 He came off the bench against the USA on 8 June 2013.
 Jones started in Ireland's 40–14 victory against Canada on 15 June 2013.

 Jones was called up as injury-cover to Ireland's squad for the 2013 Guinness Series on 19 November 2013.

 Jones started for Ireland Wolfhounds in their friendly against England Saxons on 25 January 2014.
 On 27 January 2014, Jones was named in Ireland's 34-man squad for the opening two fixtures of the 2014 Six Nations Championship.